scepter914/autoware-architecture-proposal/new_perception_proposal/new_perception_proposal.md

 - [Apollo instance segmentation](https://github.com/autowarefoundation/autoware.universe/tree/main/perception/autoware_lidar_apollo_instance_segmentation) + [shape estimation](https://github.com/autowarefoundation/autoware.universe/tree/main/perception/autoware_shape_estimation)

 The detection range for `Base 3D Detection` typically falls between 90m and 120m, depending on the specific case.
-Note that we will delete `obstacle_pointcloud_based_validator` in new architecture because the computational cost is high and its effect is low.
+Note that we will remove `obstacle_pointcloud_based_validator` in new architecture because the computational cost is high and its effect is low.

-If you wish to use Camera-LiDAR fusion, models like BEVFusion-CL (Camera-LiDAR fusion model) can be integrated.
+If you wish to use Camera-LiDAR fusion, models like BEVFusion-CL (the model of Camera-LiDAR fusion) can be integrated.
 However, since `Base 3D Detection` is a critical component of the new architecture, stable performance is essential.
 Therefore, we do not recommend using Camera-LiDAR fusion methods in environments where sensor data frequently drops.